habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

     [root@wakame-vdc-1box 111]# cd ..
     [root@wakame-vdc-1box private]# vzctl destroy 101

-Wakame-vdc's preferred method of packaging images is inside of partitioned VM images files.
+Wakame-vdc's preferred method of packaging machine images is inside of partitioned VM images files.
 The following commands show one way to create such an image file and store the new customized OS distribution inside it using standard GNU/Linux commands.